-We have identified the impairment review of goodwill as a key audit matter as the impairment test involves significant management judgement in determining the allocation of goodwill to the cash-generating units ("CGUs") and in estimating the underlying assumptions to be applied in the discounted cash flows projections of the VIU calculation.
-The recoverable amount of the goodwill is highly sensitive to key assumptions applied in respect of future revenue, gross margin and the pre-tax discount rate used in the cash flows projections as well as considering the impact of the COVID-19 pandemic.
-A small change in the assumptions can have a significant impact on the estimation of the recoverable amount.
+We have identified the impairment review of goodwill and investment in subsidiaries as key audit matter as the impairment test involves significant management judgement in determining the allocation of goodwill to the cash-generating units ("CGUs") and in estimating the underlying assumptions to be applied in the discounted cash flows projections of the VIU calculation.
+The recoverable amounts of the goodwill and investment in subsidiaries are highly sensitive to key assumptions applied in respect of future revenue, gross margin and the pre-tax discount rate used in the cash flows projections as well as considering the impact of the COVID-19 pandemic.
+A small change in the assumptions can have a significant impact on the estimation of the recoverable amounts.